-As shown in Fig. 2, the proposed hierarchical space model consists of three-layered components: a continuous movement space, sematic representation of the building features, and a visibility graph.
-Each component of the hierarchical space model is discussed further in the following sections.
-For computational efficiency, the space model is built prior to simulation and, once constructed, is used throughout the simulation, unless changes are made to the building layout that necessitates an update to the space model.
+As shown in Figure 2, the proposed hierarchical space model consists of three layered components: a continuous movement space, sematic representation of the building features, and a visibility graph.
+Each

-3.2.1 Continuous movement space
+3.2.1.
+Continuous movement space

-The SAFEgress represents the spatial environment as a continuous space (as shown in Fig. 2a) that the agents navigate.
+231 SAFEgress represents the spatial environment as a continuous space (as shown in Figure 2a) that the agents navigate.
 A typical floor space includes physical obstacles, such as walls and furniture.
-Agents navigate the virtual space and avoid colliding with physical obstacles.
-Using the user-inputted building geometry, which describes the locations and the dimensions of the physical objects, such as walls and doors, the obstacle model is built to enable the agents to "sense" the physical surrounding and the visible space.
-To construct the obstacle model, the boundary surfaces of each 3-dimensional physical obstacle are represented as a set of polygon planes.
-Using the obstacle model, an agent performs two basic tests: (1) collision tests to determine its separating distances from nearby obstacles, and (2) visibility tests to determine whether any given point in the virtual space is visible to the agent.
+Agents 232 navigate the virtual space and avoid colliding with physical obstacles.
+Using the user inputted building 233 geometry, which describes the locations and the dimensions of the physical objects, such as walls and doors, 234 the obstacle model is built to enable the agents to "sense" the physical surrounding and the visible space.
+235 To construct the obstacle model, the boundary surfaces of each 3-dimensional physical obstacle are 236 represented as a set of polygon planes.
+Using the obstacle model, an agent performs two basic tests: (1) 237 collision tests to determine its separating distances from nearby obstacles, and (2) visibility tests to 238 239 determine if any given point in the virtual space is visible to the agent.

-3.2.2 Sematic representation of building safety features
+3.2.2.
+Sematic representation of building safety features

 In an emergency situation, people observe relevant building features such as exits and exit signs to guide them to safety.
 These safety features provide additional information to the agents, such as the possible directions of travel leading to exit or outlet options.
-As illustrated in Fig. 2b, three safety features (namely exits, exit signs, and doors) are included in the space model.
+As illustrated in Figure 2b, three safety features (namely exits, exit signs, and doors) are included in the space model.

-- Exit: The exit objects represent the outlets of the floor.
+• Exit: The exit objects represent the outlets of the floor.
 The agents are equipped to visibly detect the exit objects.
-If an agent decides to escape through a particular exit object, the agent navigates toward the location of the exit object.
+If an agent decides to escape through a particular exit object, the agent navigates towards the location of the exit object.
 Once reaching the exit, the agent is considered as physically exited from the floor space.
-The attributes describing an exit object are its spatial location and angle of orientation. - Exit Sign: The exit sign objects represent the exit signs installed in a building as part of the egress system.
+The attributes describing an exit object are its spatial location and angle of orientation. • Exit Sign: The exit sign objects represent the exit signs installed in a building as part of the egress system.
 The signs can be either directional or non-directional.
 Non-directional signs are attraction points for agents to move close to.
 A directional exit sign includes additional navigation direction.
 As an agent detects and decides to follow an exit sign, the agent extracts and follows the directional information as posted on the sign.
-The attributes describing the exit sign object include its spatial location, angle of orientation, and optionally, the directional information (such as left or right).
+The attributes describing the exit sign object include its spatial location, angle of orientation and, optionally, the directional information (such as left or right).